hayde0264/CS-Degree/Algorithms/Search/binarySearch.md

 **COMPLEXITY** - O(1) for iterative, O(log N) for recursive

 *Binary Search* is a popular algorithm used to search for an element within a sorted array.
-Binary search implements a **divide and conquer** approach by comparing the target element with the middle element of the array.

 ## How does it work?
+Binary search implements a **divide and conquer** strategy to identify the key element position within an array.
+The algorithm compares the key element to the middle element within the array.
+If a match is found, it's position is returned.
+If the key element is smaller than the middle element, the key **cannot be higher or on the right side** so these values are discarded.
+If the element is higher that the middle element, the key **cannot be lower or on the left side** of the middle element, so these values become discarded.
+This processes continues until the array returns the key value.

 ### Steps:
 - declare a key to search for within the array